USEPA/CMAQ/UTIL/chemmech/README.md

 | EQNS_KPP_FILE  | Full path for equations file to run the Kinetic Preprocessor (KPP) tool | Based on the MECHDEF content and not tested |
 | SPCS_KPP_FILE  | Full path for species file to run the KPP tool | Based on the MECHDEF content and not tested |

-##  Background

-The chemical mechanism processor (CHEMMECH) allows altering a photochemical mechanisms or using a different mechanism in the CMAQ model.
-Two output files implement the photochemical mechanism and are compiled along CMAQ’s source code.
-Both output files contain FORTRAN 90 modules.
-RXNS_DATA_MOD.F90 defines the mechanism species, their reactions and rate constants.
-RXN_FUNC_MOD.F90 specifies functions that map CMAQ model species to photochemical mechanism species and calculate reaction rate constants.
-CHEMMECH produces additional output files to check whether the two modules represent the photochemical mechanism intended by the user.
-One additional ouput file, SPCS.ext, lists the species participating in the photochemical mechanism.
-Two other additional output files are prototypes for the species and equations files used to run the Kinetic PreProcess (KPP) (Damian et al., 2002).
-The KPP inputs have not been tested in several years so a user should use them with discretion.
-Remaining output files are markdown, csv and, html files.
-They contains table that at least list each reactions, their rate constant formula, and values at specified atmospheric conditions.

-CHEMMECH inputs include the mechanism chemical definitions (mech.def) file and the three CMAQ species namelist files.
+Inputs include a mechanism chemical definitions (MECHDEF or mech.def) file and CMAQ species namelist files.
 All are ASCII files.
 Namelists specify species participating in photochemical reaction divided into the Gas (GC), Aerosol (AE), Nonreactive (NR) and Tracer (TR) groups but not all namelist species have to participate in photochemical reactions.
-The namelist are optional but are recommended when modifying an existing photochemical mechanism because CHEMMECH can cross check whether species used in the mech.def are found in the namelists.
+The namelist are optional but are recommended when modifying an existing photochemical mechanism because chemmech will check whether species used in the mech.def exist in the namelists.
 The mech.def file lists the reactions and other data representing the photochemistry.
-Input tiles follow a rigid format; the CCTM/src/MECHS subdirectories contain examples.
-For namelists, the examples show the data in each file and the formatting rules.
-The following information regards formatting used in the mech.def file.
+Input files follow a rigid format; the CCTM/src/MECHS subdirectories contain examples.
+Rules for the mech.def are more difficults to interpret.
+Read the subsection on _Chemical Reactions Input Format_ for more information.

+If errors occur at running chemmech, check the _Compiling and debugging chemmech_ subsection for possible solutions.
+Otherwise,  report potential program errors or failures, contact Bill Hutzell/USEPA at hutzell.bill@epa.gov.

+## Using output files in the CMAQ model

+Outputs includes FORTRAN 90 modules, RXNS_DATA_MODULE.F90 and RXNS_FUNCTION.F90, for compiling the CMAQ Chemical Transport Model (CCTM) to use the photochemical mechanism.
+Compiling the CCTM requires no additional files if the model uses the Sparse Matrix Vectorized versions of the Rosenbrock (Sandu et al., 1997) or Gear (Jacobson and Turco, 1994) chemistry solver (repository directories, CCTM/src/gas/ros3 or CCTM/src/gas/smvgear).

+Besides the species namelists, executing the CCTM requires a CSQY_DATA\_**mechanism-name** file containing cross-sections and quantum yields for the photolysis rates used by the mechanism.
+The _inline_phot_preproc_ utility creates file by using the data module.
+Check the subdirectory containing this utility for more information.

+If a user wants to use a gas chemistry solver faster than Rosenbrock or Gear, they have to create a Euler Backward Interative (EBI) solver (Hertel et al., 1993) for the photochemical mechanism.
+The _create\_ebi_ utility creates an EBI solver specific to a photochemical mechanism by using its data module.
+Check this utility’s subdirectory for more information.

 ## Chemical Reactions Input Format